dingo-gw/dingo/docs/source/example_toy_npe_model.md

 Default values can be found in `dingo.gw.prior`.
 Two priors to note are the `chirp_mass` and `mass_ratio`, whose minimum values are set to 15.0 and 0.125, respectively.
-Extending these priors towards lower chirp masses or more extreme mass-ratios may lead to poor performance of the embedding network during training and would require changes to the network setup.
+Extending these priors towards lower chirp masses or more extreme mass-ratios may lead to poor performance of the embedding network and normalizing flow during training and would require changes to the network setup.
 Note that the `luminosity_distance` and `geocent_time` are defined as constants to generate the waveform at a fixed reference point.